patriciogonzalezvivo/thebookofshaders/07/README.md

 Distance fields can be use to draw almost everything.
 Obviously the complex the shape is, the more complicated the equation will be, but it pays off; a convenient feature of this technique is the ability to smooth edges.
 Because the “topological” nature of them, sharp edges get blended together producing softer edges the more away you are from the center you sample.
 This is particularly useful on fonts rendering.

-Take a look to the following code and note how the space is remaped in this topographical.
-Like concentric rings of a Zen garde the distance field values get smooth and rounders the further away they are from the center.
+Take a look to the following code and note how the space is mapped.
+Like concentric rings on a Zen garde the distance field values on edges get smooth and rounder the further away they get from the center.

 <div class="codeAndCanvas" data="triangle-making.frag"></div>

 If you play with the code you will discover that inside the triangle there is a negative area.
-Which in oposition makes shapes extremely sharp to the extreme.
-Because the values are under zero we can not see the diference but by changing ```fract()``` by ```sin()``` in line 42 you can see the triangle go shrink until disapear.
-This signed propertyis particular of **Signed Distance Fields**.
+Which in position makes shapes extremely sharp to the extreme.
+Because the values are under zero we can not see the difference but by changing ```fract()``` by ```sin()``` in line 43 you can see the triangle go shrink until disappear.
+This signed properties particular of **Signed Distance Fields**.

 ### Polar shapes

 ![Robert Mangold - Untitled (2008)](mangold.jpg)

-In the chapter about color we map the cartesian coordinates to polar coordinates by calculating the radius and angles of each pixel with the following formula:
+In the chapter about color we map the cartesian coordinates to polar coordinates by calculating the *radius* and *angles* of each pixel with the following formula:

 ```glsl
     vec2 pos = vec2(0.5)-st;